 Justification of Red List Category

-This species is classified as Critically Endangered because it has an extremely small known population, in areas where habitat loss is continuing rapidly.
-In addition, it occupies a small range in which forest is severely fragmented.
+This species is classified as Endangered because it has a very small known population, in areas where habitat loss is continuing.

 It apparently inhabits humid forest at elevations up to c.
 600 m, but there are no data on its feeding ecology and very little information on breeding ecology (Teixeira et al. 1987, Bierregaard 1994, Parker et al. 1996).
 Displays have been recorded during October-January, with a nest found in April (Bierregaard et al. 2015).

 There has been massive deforestation in coastal Alagoas and Pernambuco, with most suitable habitat cleared or threatened.
 The two key sites in Alagoas are both under severe threat, with forest at Murici covering 70 km2 in the 1970s, but less than 30 km2 in 1999 (J. M. Goerck in litt.
 1999, 2000).
 Indiscriminate small-scale logging was still occurring at the site in 1992, and the area is further threatened by fires spreading from adjacent sugarcane plantations.
 Some forest persists at São Miguel dos Campos but it is still under pressure from logging and hunting (F.V.
 Dénes and L.F.
 Silveira in litt.
 2007).
 The current condition of forest at Água Azul is unknown.